undergrad-partner-school

 The student-to-faculty or student-to-professor ratio represents the number of students compared to the number of professors at a school.

-According to the most recent data, the student-faculty ratio at University of Washington was 20:1: that means 20 students per one teacher.
-The total number of faculty teaching at the institution is 2,666.
-This number included 1,342 men and 1,323 women.
+In 2025, this ratio at University of Washington was 20:1.
+That means that there were 20 times more students than teachers at this school.
+The total number of faculty teaching at the institution is 2,721.
+This number included 1,361 male and 1,360 female faculty members.

 Student Population Diversity Graph